aleph-im/aleph-vm/vm_supervisor/README.md

 Runtimes contain a customized init that allows the VM Supervisor to run functions within the MicroVM.

-Official Aleph runtimes are built using scripts located in in [`../runtimes`](../runtimes), and are distributed on the Aleph network.
+Official Aleph runtimes are built using scripts located in [`../runtimes`](../runtimes), and are distributed on the Aleph network.

 To build the default runtime locally: